Lukmacbla/BioMedVis/biovis_group3_ex01.typ

 We learn from this where patients most likely are admitted from and we can get an overview.
 Most patients are admitted through the emergency room or are admitted by another physician.
 But there is no clear trend visible that shows which kind of discharge type is most likely to result in readmission, as all look quite similar.

 == How does a change in medication strategy change the readmission risk?

+Next we want to look at the effect of medication changes on readmission risk.
+In the following chart we can see the readmission rates by medication and change status.

+#figure(
+  image("img/readmission_by_key_medication.svg", width: 100%)
+)

+What is immediately apparent is that different medications have very different readmission rates depending on whether the medication was increased, decreased or stayed the same.
+For example, for Metformin, patients whose medication was increased ('Up') have a significantly lower readmission rate compared to those whose medication stayed the same ('Steady') or decreased ('Down').
+This suggests that increasing Metformin dosage may be beneficial in reducing readmission rates.

+For the next analysis we grouped the medication statuses into two categories: 'Prescribed' (which includes both 'Steady' and 'Up') and 'Not Prescribed'.
+This allows us to compare the overall effect of being on a medication versus not being on it at all.

+#figure(
+  image("img/readmission_rate_by_prescription_of_medication.svg", width: 100%)
+)

+From this chart, we can see that for most medications, being prescribed the medication is associated with a higher readmission rate compared to not being prescribed it.
+However, not being prescribed metformin, for example, is associated with a notably higher readmission rate compared to being prescribed it.

+This heatmap shows the readmission rates for each medication based on whether it was never prescribed, decreased, increased, or stayed the same.
+It excludes status changes with fewer than 100 samples to ensure statistical significance.

+#figure(
+  image("img/readmission_rate_heatmap.svg", width: 100%)

+)

+Interestingly, increasing the dosage of rosiglitazone ('Up') is associated with a lower readmission rate compared to other medications.
+This would suggest that increasing rosiglitazone dosage may be particularly effective in reducing readmission rates.
+Notably, rosiglitazone is known to have cardiovascular side effects#footnote[https://www.pharmawiki.ch/wiki/index.php?wiki=Rosiglitazon], which led to it being withdrawn from the market in several countries (e.g. the EU#footnote[https://www.ema.europa.eu/en/medicines/human/EPAR/avandia]).

+#warning[
+  These findings should be interpreted with caution.
+Other factors my influence readmission rates and medication changes beyond the scope of this analysis.
+]

 = Summary